 Concentration: 25 mg/ml.

-Pentothal is delivered and stored as a dry substance and is usually diluted to a daily fresh concentration of 25 mg/ml.
+Thiopenthone is delivered and stored as a dry substance and is usually diluted with sodium chloride to a daily fresh concentration of 25 mg/ml.
 Diluted solution only has a shelf life of 24 hours and should be stored in a refrigerator.

 Porphyria, upper respiratory tract obstruction, asthma attacks, extravascular and intrarterial injection.